Somerset v Stewart: Judgment

-Lord Mansfield heard arguments and first gave a short opinion in court, encouraging the parties to come to a settlement by letting Somerset go free.
-Otherwise, he said that a judgment would be given.
-As he put it, let justice be done whatever the consequence.
+After hearing oral arguments, Lord Mansfield proposed that Stewart could avoid the potentially far-reaching effects on slave-owners' profits if he were to allow Somerset to go free and not to insist on the court issuing a final judgment.
+Otherwise, Mansfield said that he would give judgment, and "let justice be done whatever the consequence":

-Having heard both sides of the argument, Mansfield retired to make his decision, and reserved judgment for over a month.
-He gave his judgment on 22 June 1772.
-(This version is transcribed from a letter to the General Evening Post, reporting on the trial.
-It has modern paragraphing.)
+Stewart opted to continue with the case, and Mansfield retired to make his decision, reserving judgment for more than a month.
+He gave his judgment on 22 June 1772 (this version, with modern paragraphing, is transcribed from a letter to the General Evening Post, reporting on the trial).

 Significance

 After the decision

-Somerset was freed and his supporters, who included both Black and White Londoners, celebrated in response.
-Whilst argument by counsel may have been based primarily on legal technicalities, Lord Mansfield appeared to believe that a great moral question had been posed and he deliberately avoided answering that question in full, because of its profound political and economic consequences.
+Somerset was freed and his supporters, who included black and white Londoners, celebrated.
+While argument by counsel may have been based primarily on legal technicalities, Lord Mansfield appeared to believe that a great moral question had been posed and he deliberately avoided answering that question in full, because of its profound political and economic consequences.
+In a later case (R v Inhabitants of Thames Ditton (1785)), he commented about the Somerset case: "The determinations go no further than that the master cannot by force compel him to go out of the kingdom."